 Habits to Help You Fall Asleep More Easily

 Developing habits that signal to your body that it's time to wind down for the night is essential for improving sleep quality.
 Close to bedtime, it's beneficial to avoid stimulating activities and the use of electronics.
-Instead, consider engaging in practices like gentle yoga, deep breathing exercises, or listening to calming music.
+Instead, consider engaging in practices like gentle yoga, deep breathing exercises, or listening to calming music, and avoiding drinking caffeine and alcohol 6 hours before bedtime.
 These activities can help prepare your body for sleep, making it easier to fall and stay asleep.

 You can create and follow an entire sleep routine if you need the rules and structure.